GSA/automate.fedramp.gov/content/documentation/ssp/3-working-with-oscal-files.md

 If the value is a URI fragment, such as
 #96445439-6ce1-4e22-beae-aa72cfe173d0, the value to the right of the
-hashtag (#) is the universally unique identifier (UUID) value of a resource in the SSP file\'s back-matter.
+hashtag (#) is the universally unique identifier (UUID) value of a resource in the SSP file's back-matter.
 Refer to the [*Attachments and Embedded Content*](/documentation/general-concepts/4-expressing-common-fedramp-template-elements-in-oscal/#attachments-and-embedded-content) section for guidance on handling.

 #### SSP Back Matter Representation
 {{< highlight xml "linenos=table" >}}